WAYS YOU CAN HELP UKRAINIANS IN BERLIN

 4) Pilecki Institute – They’re collecting relief supplies for those who remain in Ukraine.
 From Monday to Friday, between 10 a.m. and 6 p.m., you can leave aid supplies at Pariser Platz 4A.
 Check this list to see what’s needed.

 5) Moabit Hilfts – This NGO helps refugees coming to Berlin, no matter where they are from.
 The need for help has increased significantly since the war.
-You can donate items by reading their needs list or purchasing something from their Amazon Wish List.
-They also need volunteers and financial support, either one time or recurring donations.
+You can donate items by reading their needs list.
+They also need volunteers and financial support, either one-time or recurring donations.

 6) Rückenwind – Donate a bicycle or volunteer as a bike mechanic to this great organization that provides free bikes to refugees.